 Students explore how the musculoskeletal and cardiorespiratory systems work together to produce movement.
-Through practical activities students explore the relationships between the body systems and physical activity.
+Through practical activities, students explore the relationships between the body systems and physical activity.
 Students investigate the role and function of the main structures in each system and how they respond to physical activity.
-They explore how the capacity and functions of each system influences participation in physical activity.
-Students are introduced to how energy systems contribute to performance in physical activity.
-They investigate the characteristics of each system and the interplay of the systems during physical activity.
+Students consider a variety of permitted and prohibited substances and methods used to enhance performance of the musculoskeletal and cardiorespiratory systems.
+They also explore the ethical and sociocultural considerations of using permitted and prohibited performance-enhancing substances and methods.